javajosh/simpatico/chat.md

 [reflector](/reflector.md)

 # Ephemeral chat client
-An ephemeral chat client has no durable state, and generates a new address on every invocation.
+An ephemeral chat client lives only as long as the DOM - as long as the browser tab.

 The client boots and provides a URL that encodes it's address.
 Open the link in a new tab, and you get two things: a new address, and a connection between the two.
 This change requires a [reflector](reflector) change, wrapping the wss reference with metadata, the addresses,